learningequality/test-actions/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
-name: Blank
+name: Blank issue
-about: Report a bug to help us improve
+about: For issues that don't fit any other category
 ---

 <!---HEADER START-->